Microsoft Edge Forensics – Where to Find Artifacts?

 If the last session of web surfing was done with InPrivate mode, the information can be collected from;

-The information can even be collected from the log files and also from cache directory.
+The information can even be collected from the log files and also from the cache directory.

 So, it is clear that even if the browsing is done with the InPrivate Browser window, a trained agent can carve out the evidence.
 From the ESE database, investigators can get the details of all the websites visited through the Microsoft Edge browser forensics.